-The USDX is used to measure the value of the American dollar.
+The DXY is used to measure the value of the American dollar.
 It does this by comparing the dollar to a basket of currencies containing its largest trading partners.
 This includes the euro, Swiss franc, Japanese yen, Canadian dollar, British pound, and Swedish krona.

 It weakened the dollar’s position against other currencies as the lower-than-expected data hinted at slow US economic growth.
 Traders may have used this as a reason to sell their dollars in favour of other currencies – thus decreasing the dollar’s value.

 Nonfarm payrolls account for all US workers except for farmers and workers in some other jobs.
 There are a few reasons why farmers are excluded.